-- actual or anticipated variations in our quarterly results of operations; - the impact of the coronavirus pandemic on our business; - change in market valuations of companies in our industry; - change in expectations of future financial performance; - regulatory changes; - fluctuations in stock market prices and volumes; - issuance of common stock market prices and volumes; - the addition or departure of key personnel; and - announcements by us or our competitors of acquisitions, investments, dispositions, joint ventures or other significant business decisions
+- actual or anticipated variations in our quarterly results of operations; - change in market valuations of companies in our industry; - change in expectations of future financial performance; - regulatory changes; - fluctuations in stock market prices and volumes; - issuance of common stock market prices and volumes; - the addition or departure of key personnel; and - announcements by us or our competitors of acquisitions, investments, dispositions, joint ventures or other significant business decisions.

-In addition, the stock market in general has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to companies' operating performance, for example, as a result of the coronavirus epidemic.
+In addition, the stock market in general has experienced extreme price and volume fluctuations that have often been unrelated or disproportionate to companies' operating performance, for example, as a result of the coronavirus epidemic or increases in the borrowing rates set by the Federal Reserve.
 Broad market and industry factors may materially harm the market price of our common stock, regardless of our operating performance.
-In the past, following periods of volatility in the market price of a company's securities, stockholder derivative lawsuits and/or securities class-action litigation has sometimes been instituted against that company.
+In the past, following periods of volatility in the market price of a company's securities, stockholder derivative lawsuits and/or securities class-action litigation has sometimes been instituted against that company, sometimes irrespective of whether the company took any action contributing to such volatility.
 Such litigation, if instituted against us, could result in substantial costs and a diversion of management's attention and resources.